 Samples shall be properly preserved and kept cool.
 They shall be transported to the laboratory the same day they are collected per coordination with the lab by the Consultant's field personnel.
-Container types, preservatives and maximum holding times shall be per SW-846, latest edition, or 40 CFR 136, as applicable.
-Consultant is to coordinate re-sampling, at no additional cost to CRRA, if re-sampling is necessary due to loss of sample in bottle transport or in laboratory handling, or if the maximum holding times are exceeded.
+Container types, preservatives and maximum holding times shall be per CTDEP Reasonable Confidence protocols, SW-846 (latest edition), or 40 CFR 136, as applicable.
+Consultant is to coordinate resampling, at no additional cost to CRRA, if re-sampling is necessary due to loss of sample in bottle transport or in laboratory handling, or if the maximum holding times are exceeded.